opencv/opencv/modules/ml/doc/boosting.rst

 CvBoost::get_weak_predictors
 ----------------------------

-`id=0.670781607621 Comments from the Wiki <http://opencv.willowgarage.com/wiki/documentation/cpp/ml/CvBoost%3A%3Aget_weak_predictors>`__

 .. cfunction:: CvSeq* CvBoost::get_weak_predictors()

     Returns the sequence of weak tree classifiers.

 The method returns the sequence of weak classifiers.
 Each element of the sequence is a pointer to a ``CvBoostTree`` class (or, probably, to some of its derivatives).